zpsettles/zpsettles.github.io/projects/platformer/README.md

 createCollectable(type, x, y, gravity, bounce);

 type: The type of the collectable.
-x: The x coordineate for the collectable.
+x: The x coordinate for the collectable.
-y: The y coordineate for the collectable.
+y: The y coordinate for the collectable.
 gravity: OPTIONAL The gravitational pull on the collectable.
 bounce: OPTIONAL A factor effecting how much the collectable will bounce off platforms, etc.
 */